Elemigrante/portfolio/README.md

 worker:  bundle exec rake jobs:work
 ```

-4: Commit changes and push to your repository by following commands
+4: Commit changes in master branch and push to your repository by following commands
 ```
 git satus